 The most useful debug information when dealing with performance issues is a JVM thread dump.
 Most likely this will help us pinpoint the problem and provide a fast solution.

-How to generate a thread dump from within DVT Eclipse?
+How to generate a thread dump from within DVT for VS Code?

-To generate a thread dump from within DVT go to Help > DVT Quick Help > Thread Dump Collector.
-Start the collector, then do the operation that causes the performance issue and afterwards stop the process from the same dialog.
+To generate a thread dump from within DVT for VS Code use the "DVT: Start Thread Dump Collector" command.
+Perform the operation that causes the performance issue and afterwards stop the process using the "DVT: Stop Thread Dump Collector" command.